-CDC advisers to vote on giving Covid-19 vaccine to kids ages 5 to 11 - Local News 8
+CDC advisers to vote on giving COVID-19 vaccine to kids ages 5 to 11 - Local News 8

 By Jen Christensen, CNN

-The Advisory Committee on Immunization Practices (ACIP), the independent group of experts who advise the CDC, meet to take this second-to-last regulatory step before the final decision goes to CDC Director Dr. Rochelle Walensky.
+The Advisory Committee on Immunization Practices (ACIP), the independent group of experts who advise the CDC, began meeting Tuesday to take this second-to-last regulatory step before the final decision goes to CDC Director Dr. Rochelle Walensky.
 If the panel recommends the vaccine for 5- to 11-year-olds, and Walensky signs off on the recommendation, children in this age group will be allowed to start getting shots.

+Walensky opened the meeting by making a strong case for vaccinating younger children.

+“We have been asking when we will be able to expand this protection to our younger children,” she said in opening comments to the committee.

-At the CDC meeting that runs from 11 a.m. to 5 p.m.
-ET, Pfizer will present its data to the advisers in the morning.
+At the ACIP meeting, which runs from 11 a.m. to 5 p.m.
+ET, Pfizer presented data showing how well and safely a the vaccine worked in clinical trials of its vaccines among children.

 In briefing documents it submitted to the FDA, Pfizer says its clinical trial showed the vaccine provides 90.7% protection against symptomatic disease among this age group — at one-third the dose of what people 12 years and older get.
 The company hopes the smaller dose will reduce any potential side effects.